Accenture (NYSE:ACN) Releases FY24 Earnings Guidance

 Accenture (NYSE:ACN – Get Free Report) updated its FY24 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $11.97-12.23 for the period, compared to the consensus estimate of $12.24.
 The company issued revenue guidance of +2-5% yr/yr to $65.4-67.3 billion, compared to the consensus revenue estimate of $66.47 billion.
 Accenture also updated its FY 2024 guidance to 11.970-12.320 EPS.

-Several research firms recently weighed in on ACN.
-Royal Bank of Canada reiterated an outperform rating and issued a $340.00 target price on shares of Accenture in a report on Friday, September 29th.
-Redburn Atlantic began coverage on shares of Accenture in a report on Thursday, November 16th.
-They issued a buy rating and a $410.00 target price for the company.
-TD Cowen dropped their target price on shares of Accenture from $312.00 to $300.00 and set a market perform rating for the company in a report on Friday, September 29th.
-Piper Sandler dropped their target price on shares of Accenture from $312.00 to $300.00 and set a neutral rating for the company in a report on Friday, September 29th.
-Finally, UBS Group raised their price target on shares of Accenture from $333.00 to $365.00 and gave the company a neutral rating in a research report on Wednesday.
-Seven investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of Moderate Buy and an average price target of $348.59.
+Several equities analysts have commented on the stock.
+Wedbush increased their target price on shares of Accenture from $330.00 to $360.00 and gave the stock an outperform rating in a research report on Thursday, December 14th.
+Piper Sandler decreased their target price on Accenture from $312.00 to $300.00 and set a neutral rating for the company in a research note on Friday, September 29th.
+Redburn Atlantic assumed coverage on Accenture in a research report on Thursday, November 16th.
+They issued a buy rating and a $410.00 price target on the stock.
+Piper Sandler Companies decreased their price objective on shares of Accenture from $314.00 to $312.00 and set a neutral rating on the stock in a report on Friday, September 22nd.
+Finally, TD Cowen decreased their price objective on shares of Accenture from $312.00 to $300.00 and set a market perform rating on the stock in a report on Friday, September 29th.
+Seven equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $348.59.

 Accenture Price Performance

-Accenture (NYSE:ACN – Get Free Report) last posted its quarterly earnings data on Tuesday, December 19th.
-The information technology services provider reported $3.27 EPS for the quarter, beating analysts’ consensus estimates of $3.14 by $0.13.
-The company had revenue of $16.22 billion for the quarter, compared to analyst estimates of $16.17 billion.
-Accenture had a net margin of 10.72% and a return on equity of 29.74%.
-Accenture’s quarterly revenue was up 3.0% on a year-over-year basis.
-During the same period in the previous year, the business posted $3.08 earnings per share.
-On average, sell-side analysts anticipate that Accenture will post 12.21 EPS for the current year.
+Accenture (NYSE:ACN – Get Free Report) last announced its earnings results on Tuesday, December 19th.
+The information technology services provider reported $3.27 EPS for the quarter, topping the consensus estimate of $3.14 by $0.13.
+The firm had revenue of $16.22 billion for the quarter, compared to the consensus estimate of $16.17 billion.
+Accenture had a net margin of 10.65% and a return on equity of 29.08%.
+The business’s quarterly revenue was up 3.0% on a year-over-year basis.
+During the same period last year, the company posted $3.08 EPS.
+Equities research analysts expect that Accenture will post 12.21 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
-Stockholders of record on Thursday, January 18th will be paid a dividend of $1.29 per share.
-The ex-dividend date is Wednesday, January 17th.
-This represents a $5.16 dividend on an annualized basis and a dividend yield of 1.52%.
-Accenture’s dividend payout ratio (DPR) is 47.91%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, February 15th.
+Shareholders of record on Thursday, January 18th will be issued a dividend of $1.29 per share.
+The ex-dividend date of this dividend is Wednesday, January 17th.
+This represents a $5.16 annualized dividend and a yield of 1.48%.
+Accenture’s dividend payout ratio (DPR) is currently 47.82%.

-Accenture declared that its Board of Directors has initiated a share repurchase program on Thursday, September 28th that permits the company to buyback $4.00 billion in outstanding shares.
-This buyback authorization permits the information technology services provider to purchase up to 2% of its stock through open market purchases.
-Stock buyback programs are usually an indication that the company’s leadership believes its stock is undervalued.
+Accenture declared that its Board of Directors has authorized a stock repurchase program on Thursday, September 28th that allows the company to buyback $4.00 billion in shares.
+This buyback authorization allows the information technology services provider to purchase up to 2% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s leadership believes its shares are undervalued.

 Insider Transactions at Accenture

-In other news, CEO Jean-Marc Ollagnier sold 6,250 shares of the business’s stock in a transaction dated Friday, October 13th.
+In other news, CEO Jean-Marc Ollagnier sold 6,250 shares of the firm’s stock in a transaction that occurred on Friday, October 13th.
 The shares were sold at an average price of $302.04, for a total transaction of $1,887,750.00.
-Following the transaction, the chief executive officer now directly owns 161,622 shares in the company, valued at $48,816,308.88.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In related news, CEO Julie Spellman Sweet sold 9,000 shares of the business’s stock in a transaction dated Monday, October 30th.
-The shares were sold at an average price of $291.41, for a total transaction of $2,622,690.00.
-Following the sale, the chief executive officer now owns 35,830 shares of the company’s stock, valued at $10,441,220.30.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CEO Jean-Marc Ollagnier sold 6,250 shares of the business’s stock in a transaction dated Friday, October 13th.
-The stock was sold at an average price of $302.04, for a total transaction of $1,887,750.00.
-Following the sale, the chief executive officer now directly owns 161,622 shares in the company, valued at approximately $48,816,308.88.
+Following the completion of the transaction, the chief executive officer now directly owns 161,622 shares of the company’s stock, valued at approximately $48,816,308.88.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, CEO Jean-Marc Ollagnier sold 6,250 shares of the firm’s stock in a transaction that occurred on Friday, October 13th.
+The shares were sold at an average price of $302.04, for a total transaction of $1,887,750.00.
+Following the completion of the transaction, the chief executive officer now directly owns 161,622 shares of the company’s stock, valued at approximately $48,816,308.88.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, General Counsel Joel Unruch sold 1,083 shares of the firm’s stock in a transaction that occurred on Wednesday, November 1st.
+The stock was sold at an average price of $300.00, for a total transaction of $324,900.00.
+Following the transaction, the general counsel now directly owns 35,526 shares of the company’s stock, valued at $10,657,800.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 36,334 shares of company stock worth $10,939,027 over the last ninety days.
-0.07% of the stock is currently owned by company insiders.
+Insiders sold 36,334 shares of company stock valued at $10,939,027 in the last ninety days.
+0.07% of the stock is currently owned by corporate insiders.

 Accenture plc, a professional services company, provides strategy and consulting, industry X, song, and technology and operation services worldwide.
 The company offers application services, including agile transformation, DevOps, application modernization, enterprise architecture, software and quality engineering, data management; intelligent automation comprising robotic process automation, natural language processing, and virtual agents; and application management services, as well as software engineering services; strategy and consulting services; data and analytics strategy, data discovery and augmentation, data management and beyond, data democratization, and industrialized solutions comprising turnkey analytics and artificial intelligence (AI) solutions; metaverse; and sustainability services.